 De-pigmentation occurs every time a wound heals.
 This is due to the lack of melanin in the skin formed after a wound has healed.
 The texture of the new skin is very similar to the rest of the skin.
-The newer skin is pinker in colour due to the lack of melanin.
+The newer skin is pinker in color due to the lack of melanin.

 Will get skin de-pigmentation after Xanthelasma removal?

 De-pigmentation is always a constant of Xanthelasma treatment and removal.
 De-pigmentation occurs every the skin has healed after surgical Xanthelasma excision.
-The peeling process is the least invasive treatment available and the degree of de-pigmentation is very low compared with the degree of depicmentation after surgical excision.
+The peeling process is the least invasive treatment available and the degree of de-pigmentation is very low compared with the degree of depigmentation after surgical excision.

 The de-pigmentation will not last very long.
 Like after any other type of wound, it takes in the region of two months for the new skin to blend in with the rest.
 Normal sun exposure will accelerate the process.